openbsd/xenocara/lib/mesa/docs/vulkan/renderpass.rst

 :cpp:func:`vkGetRenderAreaGranularity` which returns a render area granularity of 1x1.

-Drivers which wish to use the common render pass imlementation in this way **must** also support a Mesa-specific pseudo-extension which optionally provides an initial image layout for each attachment at :cpp:func:`vkCmdBeginRendering` time.
+Drivers which wish to use the common render pass implementation in this way **must** also support a Mesa-specific pseudo-extension which optionally provides an initial image layout for each attachment at :cpp:func:`vkCmdBeginRendering` time.
 This is required for us to combine